KyloSC/PowerShell/Intune/BIOS Config - Fujitsu Lifebook A3510/README.md

 This Intune app will deploy a standard BIOS configuration to Fujitsu Lifebook A3510 Laptops.
-By default the app will disable access to the Boot Menu and set a BIOS password.
+By default, the app will disable access to the Boot Menu and set a BIOS password.

 To deploy as an Intune app, all files must be prepped using the [Microsoft Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool).